The time: around noon on a Wednesday

 Billy the Mountain and his wife Ethel, a tree, are "residing between lovely Rosamond and Gorman"

-Rosamond and Gorman, California are pretty obscure places, but Zappa knew the area very well: he went to high school in Lancaster, which is about fifteen miles due south of Rosamond.
-A small city in the Antelope Valley of the western Mojave Desert, Lancaster is only about 50 miles north, as the crow flies, from downtown Los Angeles but between Lancaster and LA stands the Angeles National Forest; I'm sure it's a world away from Tinseltown.
+Rosamond and Gorman, California are pretty obscure places but Zappa knew the area very well: he went to high school in Lancaster, which is about fifteen miles due south of Rosamond.
+A small city in the Antelope Valley of the western Mojave Desert, Lancaster is only about 50 miles north, as the crow flies, from downtown Los Angeles — but between Lancaster and LA stands the Angeles National Forest; I'm sure it's a world away from Tinseltown.

 Forty miles almost due west of Rosamond, Gorman is in the extreme northwest corner of Los Angeles County, on the Golden State Freeway section of Interstate 5, one of the state's most heavily traveled highways, linking southern and northern California and points north.
-It's such a small town — about 15 homes — that the US Census doesn't break out population figures for it.
+It's such a small town — about 15 homes — that the US Census doesn't bother to break out population figures for it.
 But it's the site of a popular rest stop, and Zappa might well have been familiar with it from touring from Los Angeles up to San Francisco or San Jose.

 Given his placement between Rosamond and Gorman, Billy would be part of the Tehachapi mountain range, which runs northeast, starting at Gorman.
 The Tehachapi range separates the San Joaquin Valley to the northwest and the Mojave Desert to the southeast and is one of the traditional boundaries between northern and southern California.
 The peaks in the range are from approximately 4,000 to 8,000 feet, so Billy is a pretty big boy.